adonisjs/v6-docs/content/docs/http/assets_bundling_encore.md

 import "alpinejs";
 ```

-You can define these entry points inside the `webpack.config.js` file using the `Encore.addEntry` method.
+You can define these entry points inside the `webpack.config.cjs` file using the `Encore.addEntry` method.
 The first argument is the entry point name, and 2nd is the path to the entry point file.

 ```ts
 Encore.addEntry("app", "./resources/js/app.js");